 Pro tip: Consider marking your bottle of olive oil with the date once you open it to make sure you use it up in time.
 If you’re anything like us, it won’t even last a month!
 Can't finish fast enough?
 Your olive oil consumption clearly needs to go up, but maybe opt for a smaller bottle next time.

 It’s fairly easy to tell if olive oil has gone bad with a sniff and taste test.
 But first, you need to know what aromatic and flavor qualities set apart a good olive oil from a rancid olive oil.

 A fresh, high quality olive oil can range from smooth and buttery to bright and fruity in flavor.
 You should also notice a peppery kick or subtle burning sensation in the back of your throat after you swallow the olive oil—it might even make you cough!
 This pungent bite in your throat is from the fresh olive oil’s high polyphenol antioxidant levels.
 Bitterness in olive oil is NOT a sign of rancidity, it is an indicator of the presence of polyphenols.
 So if you taste bitterness in your oil, that is a positive characteristic.

 Fresh, good quality olive oil may taste or smell like any of the following:

 - Ripe olive

-Stale, rancid, spoiled olive oil, on the other hand, will have a pretty offensive taste and smell.
+Stale, rancid olive oil, on the other hand, will usually have a flat quality to it and a distinctly rancid taste.
 If any of these descriptors come to mind, toss it!

 - Stale, rancid nuts